Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,611.5776333333333,668.5011666666667.md

-move too much anyway and even if they do move and things are misaligned - your miners and oil extractors and all that stuff will continue to work as if they were attached to that node anyway one other thing that you might be wondering uh is that we had-
+move too much anyway and even if they do move and things are misaligned - your miners and oil extractors and all that stuff will continue to work as if they were attached to that node anyway one other thing that you might be wondering, is that we had-